99designs/gqlgen/docs/content/config.md

 directive @inlineArguments on ARGUMENT_DEFINITION

 directive @subscriptionContext on FIELD_DEFINITION

+directive @disableConcurrency on FIELD_DEFINITION | OBJECT
 ```

 `@subscriptionContext` opts a single subscription field into per-event context
 propagation.
 See [Per-event context for subscriptions](/reference/subscription-context/)
 for details.

+`@disableConcurrency` resolves a field inline on the parent goroutine instead of
+in its own goroutine, even when the field is bound to a method that takes a
+`context.Context`.
+By default any field bound to a context-taking method (or a
+resolver) is dispatched concurrently; this is worth it for fields that do real
+I/O, but for a field whose method needs `ctx` only to read an already-memoized or
+loader-backed value the goroutine is pure overhead.
+Annotating the field (or the
+whole object) keeps `ctx` available while skipping the goroutine.
+It has no effect
+on context-free fields, which already resolve inline.

 > Here be dragons
 >